Flavinou/scrollity/README.md

 # How to play
-Just open the `scrollity.html` file in your favorite web browser and see the magic happen.
+Download the project, unzip it somewhere and just open the `scrollity.html` file in your favorite web browser and see the magic happen.

 ## Commands
 * <kbd>Z</kbd> <kbd>Q</kbd> <kbd>S</kbd> <kbd>D</kbd> or pressing the keyboard arrows to move the player character.